 After entering all the required information, you can calculate your mortgage with a single push of a button.

 The results provide mortgage repayment associated details.

-The tool also provides bank charges as well as the charges required for land acquisition in UAE.
+The tool also provides information about approximate bank charges as well as the charges required for the land department in UAE.

 The calculator shows an amount you will have to pay with respect to the details you enter.
 This amount has to be convenient as per your financial condition.